Before You Come

 - Bag or box lunches together by classroom or by chaperone for ease of distribution.

-- Inform your driver of the drop-off location on John Ireland Boulevard.
-Give the bus drivers directions and parking map.
+- Give the bus drivers directions (inform your drivers of the drop-off location on John Ireland Boulevard) and parking map.

 - Give chaperones a list of the students in their group and scheduled activities.